Masthouse Press is officially a localized publishing atelier.

 In which direction are we beginning to sail out?

-To begin charting a course, here is a quick outline of some of the “types” of services Masthouse Press will be able to provide:
+To start charting a course, here is a quick outline of some of the “types” of services Masthouse Press will be able to provide:

 I. Writing services